allmonday/gulp-lang-inject/README.md

 # gulp-lang-inject
 One day, I wrote a html page in chinese, but it also need to be tested in Russian.
 I dont't like to change it again so I wrote a gulp plugin..
-`gulp-lang-inject` to automatically generate text of different for me.
+`gulp-lang-inject` to automatically generate text of different languages for me.

 # Install
 `npm install --save-dev gulp-lang-inject`